BackOfficeSolutionsInc/TrackAndTrace/RadialReview/IIS/ReadMe.txt

 New servers will pull the "install" directory from S3 and execute the code on install.

 log.txt contains a log of the CompressAndUpload program

+CLOUDWATCH NOTE: You must cycle out all instances if you update the cloudwatch settings.